RemoteRabbit/universalFlashDrive/README.md

 - Download and install Ventoy
 - Run Ventoy and use the option to leave space at end of drive (ie 45gb)
 - Make that runover space into a storage exFat partition
-- do a git clone of this repo into that storage section
+- run a git clone of this repo and jot down the drive letters of ventoy and storage

+## To dos:
+[] validate downloads
+[] setup linux side
+[] setup and test mac side if needed